ether/etherpad-lite/doc/localization.md

 ## Customization for Administrators

 As an Etherpad administrator, it is possible to overwrite core mesages as well as messages in plugins.
 These include error messages, labels, and user instructions.
-Whereas the localization in the source code is in separate files separated by locale, an administrator's custom localizations are in `settings.json` under the `customLocaleStrigns` key, with each locale separated by a sub-key underneath.
+Whereas the localization in the source code is in separate files separated by locale, an administrator's custom localizations are in `settings.json` under the `customLocaleStrings` key, with each locale separated by a sub-key underneath.

 For example, let's say you want to change the text on the "New Pad" button on Etherpad's home page.
 If you look in `locales/en.json` (or `locales/en-gb.json`) you'll see the key for this text is `"index.newPad"`.
 You could add the following to `settings.json`: